pratapladhani/agentcon-pizza-workshop/docs/get-azure.md

 # Get an Azure Subscription

-In case you do not have an Azure Subscription you can use to complete the challenges, you can follow the instructions below and get an Azure Subscription with 10$ credits valid for 5 days.
+In case you do not have an Azure Subscription.

+## Azure Free trial

+You can get a 200$ subscription if you [sign up for Azure](https://azure.microsoft.com/en-us/pricing/purchase-options/azure-account).

+## Azure Classroom

 ::: tip NOTE
-This offer only applies for events provided by the Global AI Community on events like AgentCon
+This offer only applies for events provided by the Global AI Community on events like AgentCon.
 :::

+You can follow the instructions below and get an Azure Subscription with 10$ credits valid for 5 days.

-## Step 1 - Request subscription
+### Step 1 - Request subscription
 - Navigate to: [https://aka.ms/JoinEduLab](https://aka.ms/JoinEduLab)
 - Sign in with a Microsoft or GitHub account